PeterHric/H264/README.md

 *Lomtec_H264.exe -h  for help*

-You will need to install OpenCV and copy .dll these files to the folder, where you run it:
+You will need to install OpenCV and copy these .dll files to the folder, before running:

 *opencv_world440.dll*